Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Introduction

-Smart contracts (SC) are solely programs in blockchain systems (e.g., Ethereum and Solana).
-Smart contracts define and enforce a set of rules for users via using codes.
-They also facilitate user interactions by allowing them to send transactions to execute a defined function.
-By default, smart contracts and the interactions with them are irreversible~\cite{buterin2014ethereum}.
-However, in practical scenarios, attackers can inject malicious codes into smart contracts and transactions to attack a blockchain system for specific purposes.
-For instance, smart contracts (SCs) exhibit various vulnerabilities~\cite{swc}, which attackers can exploit to engage in injurious purposes, including unauthorized coin withdrawals from other users' pockets and taking control of the system~\cite{wang2019blockchain}.
-Specifically, in 2016, an SC named Decentralized Autonomous Organization (DAO) was a victim of a re-entrancy attack.
+Smart Contracts (SCs) are solely programs in blockchain systems (e.g., Ethereum and Solana).
+SCs define and enforce a set of rules for users via using codes.
+They also facilitate users' interactions by allowing them to send transactions to execute defined functions.
+In practical scenarios, attackers can inject malicious codes into SCs and transactions before deployment to attack a blockchain system for specific purposes.
+By default, SCs and their interactions are irreversible after deployment in a blockchain system~\cite{buterin2014ethereum}.
+If the attacked SCs and transactions are validated in the blockchain network, the consequences are inevitable~\cite{wang2019blockchain}.
+For instance, SCs exhibit various vulnerabilities~\cite{swc}, which attackers can exploit to engage in injurious purposes, including unauthorized coin withdrawals from other users' pockets and taking control of the system~\cite{hassan2022anomaly, wang2019blockchain, Leng2022, jiang2022exploring}.
+Specifically, in 2016, a smart contract (SC) named Decentralized Autonomous Organization (DAO) was a victim of a re-entrancy attack.
 At that time, this SC held \$150~million in the Ethereum network, and this attack led to a hardfork of Ethereum that created Ethereum Classic~(ETC)~\cite{swc}.
 In addition, the 4Chan group created an SC named Proof of Weak Hands Coin (PoWHC) on the Ethereum system.
 However, this SC witnessed an underflow attack that caused a loss of 866~ETH (i.e., Ethereum coins)~\cite{powh}.
-Although most of the attacks on blockchain systems happened in the finance sector, many blockchain-based applications are developing in different sectors such as healthcare, supply chain, and food industry~\cite{dai2019blockchain}.
+Although most of the attacks in blockchain systems happened in the finance sector, many blockchain-based applications have been developing in different sectors such as healthcare, supply chain, and food industry~\cite{Yuan2018, Li2019}.
+Therefore, securing blockchain systems against cyber threats has become an imperative necessity.